jesshough/gptOverride_v2/README.md

 ### Project Goals:
 - Develop an ML model that analyzes GPT's responses and provides _(or suggests?)_ overrides when necessary.
 - Incorporate contextual understanding and field-specific knowledge to enhance GPT's NL processing abilities.
-- Design a user-friendly (interface or integration method) to incorporate within GPT's response system. _(can I call GPT from my own code/website?
+- Design a user-friendly (interface or integration method) to incorporate within GPT's response system. _(can I call GPT from my own code/website (localhost?)?
 What options do I have for this?)_
 - Validate the effectiveness of the override system through testing.

 ### Contributors: